Seeking Advice on Consulting a Nutritionist Post-Ileostomy

 Hi Lee,

 I have seen a nutritionist after being chronically underweight since my ileostomy.
 She is actually a nutrition doctor, an MD who specializes in nutrition.
-Her first recommendation was for IV nutrition, to which I replied, no thank you, let's try other options first. 😉 She prescribed Lomotil, which I now take (3 a day, one with each meal).
+Her first recommendation was for IV nutrition, to which I replied, "No thank you, let's try other options first." 😉 She prescribed Lomotil, which I now take (3 a day, one with each meal).
 That has helped thicken my output.
-I've also added an afternoon snack, a smoothie made with Greek yogurt, frozen banana slices, protein powder, a splash of vanilla and a little milk.
+I've also added an afternoon snack, a smoothie made with Greek yogurt, frozen banana slices, protein powder, a splash of vanilla, and a little milk.
 She advised that I avoid drinking anything a half hour before or after, or with my meals.
-I'm on a low residue diet (I also have adhesions) so never eat raw fruits (except the banana) or vegetables.
+I'm on a low residue diet (I also have adhesions) so I never eat raw fruits (except the banana) or vegetables.

 You mentioned veggies don't work for you.
 Does that include cooked vegetables?
 Or fruit?
-Most should be ok.
+Most should be okay.
 I know finding the right foods to stay healthy can be a struggle.
 I hope your GP can give you a good recommendation.
 Best of luck to you!

 Joan